Jul 15, 2025

 7:00 pm

-Restore is presented by STRUT Dance in association with PICA, and has been assisted by the Australian Government through Creative Australia, its arts funding and advisory body, the WA Government and STRUT Movers who are our generous and supportive donors.
+Restore was presented by STRUT Dance in association with PICA.
+The season was assisted by the Australian Government through Creative Australia, its principal arts investment and advisory body; the Western Australian Government; and STRUT Movers, whose generous support helped make the program possible.

 Acknowledgement of Country